yarden/MISO/docs/source/index.rst

 The first column (``sampled_psi``) lists the |Psi| value sampled and the second column (``log_score``) gives the log score of that sample under the MISO model.
 The |Psi| value is comma-separated and will have as many entries as there are isoforms.
 In the above file, there are two isoforms, and so two entries in the |Psi| column that sum to 1.

+After raw MISO output is summarized and all pairwise comparisons between samples have been made, the raw output can be compressed (see :ref:`compressing`.)

 .. _summarizing:

 Summarizing MISO output